writethedocs/www/docs/slack.rst

 Paying for Slack is prohibitively expensive for a community like ours, but many people seem to feel a freedom in knowing that their words will disappear shortly.
-We understand that not everyone loves this decision, but it's the way things are currently set up and we don't plan to change it in the near future.
+We understand that not everyone loves this decision, but we don't plan to change it in the foreseeable future.

 That doesn't mean everything gets lost, though.
 Here are a few ways to preserve what you've learned for yourself and others: